getodk/central-backend/docs/database.md

 - A Dataset can be populated by Forms.
 The relationship between Dataset and Form is many-to-many.
 Since Form can have multiple Definitions and each Definition can have different Dataset XML schema, we use form_defs table to represent Form side of the relationship and resolve the relationship in dataset_form_defs table.
 - A Dataset can have Entities.
 - Each Entity has one or more Definitions (entity_defs).
 We store Definition of an Entity as JSON Blob in a single column of entity_defs.
-- An Entity is created by a Submission, so we link both by their Definition tables i.e. submission_defs and entity_defs.
+- An Entity can be created by a Submission or by API, we keep the source of Entity in Entity Definition Source (entity_def_sources).
 - A Dataset can be used as a source of data for the Form Attachments in one or more "follow-up" Forms.
 A Form Attachment can be linked to either a Blob (.csv file uploaded by the user) or a Dataset.

 ## User Rights Management: